NWChemEx/PluginPlay/dox/APPAPIConsiderations.md

 //Make an empty SDE instance
 SDE sde;

-//Assume that functor is a functor implementing the app API for an optimizer
+//Assume that functor is a functor implementing the module API for an optimizer
-//and that info is the AppInfo instance for it sde.play.add_app("NWX", "Optimizer", "Optimizer", functor, info);
+//and that info is the ModuleInfo instance for it sde.play.add_module("NWX", "Optimizer", "Optimizer", functor, info);

 //Similar assumptions here, except now for the method that will compute the
 //gradient and energy
-sde.play.add_app("NWX", "SCF", "SCF", scf_functor, scf_info);
+sde.play.add_module("NWX", "SCF", "SCF", scf_functor, scf_info);

-//The derivative order is a parameter so copy the app and change value sde.play.copy_app("SCF", "dSCF/dX");
+//The derivative order is a parameter so copy the module and change value sde.play.copy_module("SCF", "dSCF/dX");
 sde.play.change_option("dSCF/dx", "deriv", 1);

 //Note steps up to here would be typically handled by initialize function